Dexter Gordon: Homecoming

-Gordon finally returned to the United States for good in 1976.
-He recorded "Biting The Apple" for SteepleChase during his homecoming, an album featuring pianist Barry Harris, bassist Sam Jones, and drummer Al Foster.
-In 1977 the album received the Grand Prix de Disques at the Montreux Jazz Festival in Switzerland.
+Gordon returned to the United States for good in 1976.
 He appeared with Woody Shaw, Ronnie Mathews, Stafford James, and Louis Hayes, for a gig at the Village Vanguard in New York that was dubbed his "homecoming."
 It was recorded and released by Columbia Records under that title.
 He observed: "There was so much love and elation; sometimes it was a little eerie at the Vanguard.
 After the last set they'd turn on the lights and nobody would move."
 In addition to the Homecoming album, a series of live albums was released by Blue Note from his stands at Keystone Korner in San Francisco during 1978 and 1979.
 They featured Gordon, George Cables, Rufus Reid, and Eddie Gladden.
-He recorded the studio albums Sophisticated Giant with an eleven piece big band in 1977 and Manhattan Symphonie with the Live at Keystone Corner crew in 1978.
+He recorded the studio albums Sophisticated Giant with an eleven-piece big band in 1977 and Manhattan Symphonie with the Live at Keystone Corner crew in 1978.
 The sensation of Gordon's return, and the continued efforts of Art Blakey through 1970s and early 1980s, have been credited with reviving interest in swinging, melodic, acoustically-based classic jazz sounds after the Fusion jazz era that saw an emphasis on electronic sounds and contemporary pop influences.

 Musician Emeritus

-In 1978 and 1980, Gordon was the DownBeat Musician of the Year and in 1980 he was inducted into the Jazz Hall of Fame.
-The US Government honored him with a Congressional Commendation, a Dexter Gordon Day in Washington DC, and a National Endowment for the Arts award for Lifetime Achievement.
-In 1986, he was named a member and officer of the French Order of Arts and Letters by the Ministry of Culture in France.
+In 1978 and 1980, Gordon was the DownBeat Musician of the Year, and in 1980 he was inducted into the Jazz Hall of Fame.
+The US Government honored him with a Congressional Commendation, a Dexter Gordon Day in Washington DC, and in 1986 the National Endowment for the Arts named him a NEA Jazz Master in recognition of his Lifetime Achievement.
+In 1986, he was named a member and officer of the French Order of Arts and Letters (Officier des Arts et Lettres) by the Ministry of Culture in France.

 During the 1980s, Gordon, a life-long smoker, was weakened by emphysema.
 He remained a popular attraction at concerts and festivals, although his live appearances and recording dates would soon become infrequent.

-Gordon's most memorable works from the decade were not in music but in film.
-He starred in the 1986 movie Round Midnight as "Dale Turner", an expatriate jazz musician in Paris during the late 1950s based loosely on Lester Young and Bud Powell.
+Gordon starred in the 1986 movie Round Midnight as "Dale Turner", an expatriate jazz musician in Paris during the late 1950s based loosely on Lester Young and Bud Powell.
 That portrayal earned him a nomination for an Academy Award for Best Actor.
 In addition, he had a non-speaking role as a piano-playing hospital inmate in the 1990 film Awakenings, which was posthumously released.
-Before that last film was released he made a guest appearance on the Michael Mann series Crime Story.
+Before that last film was released, he made a guest appearance on the Michael Mann series Crime Story.

 Soundtrack performances from Round Midnight were released as the albums Round Midnight and The Other Side of Round Midnight, featuring original music by Herbie Hancock as well as playing by Gordon.
 The latter was the last recording released under Gordon's name.
 He was a sideman on Tony Bennett's 1987 album, Berlin.